Introduction to astroparticle physics

 Programma

-Gravitational Waves: Listening to the Dark Universe – Gravitational wave interferometers, astrophysical sources, GW signals.
+Gravitational Waves: Listening to the Dark Universe – Gravitational interferometers, astrophysical sources, GW signals.
 Connections with high-energy astrophysics.

 Obiettivi formativi